TerminalMC/FlashWidgets/README.md

 ### About

-- You can use the Cloth Config options UI to customize how Flashside detects the game menu buttons.
-This may be useful if you have other mods that make changes on the pause screen.
+- Flashside automatically detects the first (top-most) button on the pause screen, and uses that as a reference for placing the Flashback buttons.
+You can configure which row the buttons start at via the Cloth Config options UI.
 - If you find that Flashside conflicts with another mod, please report it on Discord or GitHub.

 <table style="width:100%;">